dotnet/docs/docs/fundamentals/networking/telemetry/metrics.md

 Metrics are [more feature-rich](../../../core/diagnostics/compare-metric-apis.md#systemdiagnosticsmetrics) than EventCounters most notably because of their multi-dimentional nature.
 This enables creating sophisticated queries in tools like Prometheus and getting insights on a level that is not possible with EventCounters.

-Nevertheless, it's important to highlight that as of .NET 8, only the `System.Net.Http` and the `System.Net.NameResolutions` libraries are instrumented using Metrics, meaning that if you need counters from the lower levels of the stack such as `System.Net.Sockets` or `System.Net.Security`, you would still need to rely on EventCounters.
+Nevertheless, it should be noted that as of .NET 8, only the `System.Net.Http` and the `System.Net.NameResolutions` libraries are instrumented using Metrics, meaning that if you need counters from the lower levels of the stack such as `System.Net.Sockets` or `System.Net.Security`, you would still need to rely on EventCounters.

 Moreover, there are some semantical differences between Metrics and their matching EventCounters.
 For example when using `HttpCompletionOption.ResponseContentRead`, the [`current-requests` EventCounter](../../../core/diagnostics/available-counters.md) considers a request to be active until the moment when the last byte of the request body has been read,